aya49/202105_sfu_cmpt_127/labs/02/README.md

 Recall that you can name your executable file with `-o` e.g. `gcc p3.c -o p3.o` and run it by `./p3.o`.

 This is an [important problem in computer science](http://en.wikipedia.org/wiki/Substring), with wide applications from searching the internet, to understanding text, to finding DNA matches.
 It's easy to state and easy to code.
 It gets interesting when the strings are long and you want to do it very efficiently.
-For now you can be happy with a simple SOLUTION to practice managing `argv` array and char strings.
+For now you can be happy with a simple solution to practice managing `argv` array and char strings.

 **HINT**: you can find useful string functions like `strlen()` (length of a C string) in the header you imported, `#include <stdio.h>`, by looking up its [manual/documentation](https://www.tutorialspoint.com/c_standard_library/stdio_h.htm) online!